Coding4Toon/bounty-react-multimedia-app/WRITEUP.md

 # Write up

-This document provides details and explation regarding 2 features added to the multimedia app in the context of bounty.
+This document provides details and explanation regarding 2 features added to the multimedia app in the context of bounty.